-Language: The language of the Quiripi tribes of Western Connecticut and southern Long Island has been extinct for more than two centuries, and we have only
+Language: The language of the Quiripi tribes of Western Connecticut and southern Long Island has been extinct for more than two centuries.

 four recorded samples of the language remaining.
 Because those samples are small and erratically spelled, it is difficult to tell whether the languages